Looking for super fun spring break destinations for families?

 Venture into the historic town of Lancaster to walk through the market and sample the multitude of offerings provided in various food/craft and spice stalls.
 Finally, take the kids to one of the many theme parks in the area.
 Smaller children will enjoy Dutch Wonderland, while older kids will delight with Hershey Park.

-Lancaster is truly one of the most unique spring break destinations in the US!
+Lancaster is truly one of the most unique spring break destinations for families in the US!

 Contributed by Chelsea from Pack More Into Life